POUR HOUSE TRIVIA RULES AND FREQUENTLY ASKED QUESTIONS

 4. Finishing in third place at a standard game earns an additional four points.

-5. At games with at least 15 teams, finishing in fourth or fifth place earns an additional three points.
+5. For games with at least 15 teams, finishing in fourth or fifth place earns an additional three points.

 6. Theme games do not earn standings points.